Junkai39/Math-Notes/Seminars/Geometry_Seminar/README.md

 ## Topics
 - Foundations of Riemannian geometry: geodesics, Jacobi fields and second variation
-- Morse Index Theorem and its applications to manifold topology
+- Morse Index Theorem and its applications to manifold classification

 ## References
 - J. Milnor, *Morse Theory*